Trans Fat and Testosterone: One of the Worst Fats to Consume

 NOTE: Trace amounts of naturally occurring trans fatty-acids (CLA and vaccenic acid) can also be found in some natural animal-fats, but these are not to be concerned about, since research has shown that they are perfectly healthy, and don’t pose the same adverse health effects as the synthetic man-made trans fats do (study, study).

 Why are Trans Fats Unhealthy?

-Firstly, not only do they lower the “good” HDL cholesterol, they also increase the “bad” LDL cholesterol, and blood triglyserides (study).
+Firstly, not only do they lower the “good” HDL cholesterol, but they also increase the “bad” LDL cholesterol, and blood triglycerides (study).

-Trans fat intake is also associated with increased cancer risk, and even the WHO (World Health Organization) recommends that you keep your intake below <1% of daily calories.
-This is because trans fatty-acids offer no known health benefits, but a whole host of harmful effects.
+Even the WHO (World Health Organization) recommends that you keep your intake below <1% of daily calories.
+This is because trans-fatty-acids offer no known health benefits, but a whole host of harmful effects.

 Trans Fats and Testosterone Production